-- 12. Notice of ceasing business as money lender.
-This clause did not appear in the earlier draft Bill but should be of considerable assistance to the Registrar in administering the Act. - 13.
+- 10. Issue of renewed licence on unopposed application.
+This is found in similar terms in the Victorian Act (s.
+6) and the New South Wales Act (s.
+6) but we preferred the New South Wales section, which is more explicit.
+The clause enables a money lender to make an exparte application to the Court for renewal of his licence in the event of there being no opposition to the application.
+Having regard to the requirement that a money lender apply annually for renewal of his licence, we think the majority of such applications would, in practice, proceed exparte. - 11.
 Offences relating to licences.
 This clause provides certain penalties if the money lender fails to comply with the requirements of the Bill to the carrying on of his business and the obtaining of a licence.
-The form differs from present legislation but in essence embodies the provisions of cl.
-12 of the 1962 Draft Bill, subject to minor amendments intended to incorporate certain provisions from other States.
-For example: cl.
-11(1)(b) contains similar provisions to Victoria - s.
-7(3)(a), New South Wales - s.
-7(4)(a) and 1962 Draft Bill - cl.
-12(1)(a); cl.
-11(1)(c) contains similar provisions to Victoria - s.
-7(3)(b), New South Wales - s.
-7(4)(b) and 1962 Draft Bill - cl.
-12(1)(b) and South Australia - s.
-7(1)(b).
-However, we have also included cl.
-12(1)(c) of the 1962 Draft Bill in cl.
-13(1)(d) which makes it an offence for a money lender to advertise if he is not licensed.
-Clause 13(1)(a), although present in a somewhat different form in other State statutes, is new in that it places the onus on a money lender to make application for the issue of a licence.
-The provision as a whole makes it mandatory to apply for and receive a licence and gives effect to a view of Farwell L. J. in Staffordshire Financial Co.
+The form differs from present legislation but in essence embodies the provisions of clause 12 of the 1962 Draft Bill. subject to minor amendments intended to incorporate certain provisions from other States.
+For example: clause 11(1)(b) contains similar provisions to Victoria (s.
+7(3)(a)), New South Wales (s.
+7(4)(a)) and 1962 Draft Bill clause 12(1)(a); clause 11(1)(c) contains similar provisions to Victoria (s.
+7(3)(b)), New South Wales (s.
+7(4)(b)) and 1962 Draft Bill clause 12(1)(b) and South Australia (s.
+7(1)(b)).
+However, we have also included clause 12(1)(c) of the 1962 Draft Bill in clause 11(1)(d) which makes it an offence for a money lender to advertise if he is not licensed.
+Clause 11(1)(a), although present in a somewhat different form in other State statutes, is new in that it places the onus on a money lender to make application for the issue of a licence.
+The provision as a whole makes it mandatory to apply for and receive a licence and gives effect to the view of Farwell L. J. in Staffordshire Financial Co.
 Ltd. v.
-Valentine [1910] 2 K. B. 233, at p.
-243 that ".....money lenders must in future be careful to see that their registration under the Act is complete before they run the risk of attempting to trade."
+Valentine [1910] 2 K.B.
+233, at p.
+243 that "... money lenders must in future be careful to see that their registration under the Act is complete before they run the risk of attempting to trade".